usegalaxy-eu/website/_posts/2018-03-15-usegalaxy-eu.md

 localisation, support in your native language, and usage of local resources.

-We welcome other groups to join us in maintaining and improving the European Galaxy Instance, as part of that we have open sourced most of the tools used in maintenance of the repository and all of the supporting infrastructure.
+We welcome other groups to join us in maintaining and improving the European Galaxy Instance, as part of that we have [open sourced](https://github.com/usegalaxy-eu) most of the tools used in maintenance of the repository and all of the supporting infrastructure.
 Our goal is to have a completely open setup which anyone can reproduce on their own infrastructure.

+Here are some of our repositories and how they can be useful to you:

 Repository                                                                         | About
 ---                                                                                | ---